TrueCousins/School-Projects-an-Assignments/README.md

 # Description
 These are some projects and assignments I have done at UTD.
 Below are some projects that I have done.
+Follow the file path to find the code for each program.

 # Notable Projects